Raymond Stein: Career

 Stein's primary work has been in laser vision correction, including the techniques of photorefractive keratectomy, LASIK, refractive lens exchange, cataract surgery, and implantable contact lenses.
 He has also done extensive research in corneal crosslinking and topography-guided PRK for keratoconus, procedures he introduced into Canada in 2008.

-Stein is Associate Professor of Ophthalmology and Vision Sciences at University of Toronto and Medical Director of the Bochner Eye Institute in Toronto, Canada.
+Stein is Professor of Ophthalmology and Vision Sciences at University of Toronto and Medical Director of the Bochner Eye Institute in Toronto, Canada.
 He was trained by the inventor of the excimer laser, Dr Steven Trokel, in 1991 and has performed more than 150,000 vision-correction procedures.

 He was chosen to serve as the chief eye surgeon for the W Network’s television show Style By Jury, and has performed surgery on over 25 episodes.
 He has also appeared as a guest on the Marilyn Denis Show talking about laser eye surgery.

 He was described in a profile in Post City Magazines as "one of Canada’s top eye surgeons".

-In addition to serving as the medical director of Bochner Eye Institute, Stein served as chief of ophthalmology at the Scarborough Hospital in Toronto, as well as the cornea consultant at the Mount Sinai Hospital, Toronto.
+In addition to serving as the medical director of the Bochner Eye Institute, Stein served as chief of ophthalmology at the Scarborough Hospital in Toronto, as well as the cornea consultant at the Mount Sinai Hospital, Toronto.
+Stein's philanthropic activities include serving on the board of directors of the Foundation of Fighting Blindness, raising funds for Comic Vision for degenerative eye diseases and volunteer surgeon on numerous international missions.

+Stein is an active member of numerous professional organizations, including the American Academy of Ophthalmology, the American Society of Cataract and Refractive Surgery, the Canadian Ophthalmological Society, the Canadian Society of Cataract & Refractive Surgery, the Contact Lens Association of Ophthalmologists, the International Intraocular Implant Club, the International Society of Refractive Surgery, the Ontario Medical Association, and the World College of Refractive Surgery.

+At the University of Toronto, he progressed from Lecturer to Professor of Ophthalmology and Vision Sciences.
+He also served as Chief of Ophthalmology at Scarborough General Hospital from 1994 to 2016.
+Over his career, Stein has performed over 200,000 surgical procedures, including LASIK, PRK, phakic implants, and laser-assisted cataract surgery.
+He was among the first North American surgeons to use the excimer laser for therapeutic and refractive treatments in the early 1990s, contributing to the development of surgical techniques and nomograms that enhanced uncorrected vision and safety.
+His clinical innovations also include laser cataract surgery and topography-guided PRK combined with corneal collagen crosslinking (CXL).